cpritcha/DataExplorationCityOfVancouver/README.md

 ### Calculate the Distance to Station and Tracks (Requires the NNJoin and Table Manager plugins)

 1. Use NNJoin (input layer: `Stage3InBuffer` and join layer `CanLine`).
 Use Table Manager to delete all columns beginning with "join_", rename the "distance" column to "d_to_track" and call the output `Part2Stage3InBuffer`
 2. Use NNJoin (input layer: `Part2Stage3InBuffer` and join layer `CanStaions`).
-Use Table Manager to delete all columns beginning with "join_", rename the "distance" column to "d_to_track" and call the output `Part3Stage3InBuffer`
+Use Table Manager to delete all columns beginning with "join_", rename the "distance" column to "d_to_stat" and call the output `Part3Stage3InBuffer`
 3. Export `Part3Stage3InBuffer` as a csv file (call it `dist.csv` and place it in the `data` directory for use in step 7 of the reproduce the graphs section)

 ## Create Maps